niceyeti/DeepSeq/README.md

 mostly sandbox stuff.
 The interfaces may be cleaned up in the future, but these projects are just a research/testing sandbox.
 Also see DoubleSecretProbation repo for Word2Vec and other nlp implementation tidbits.

+If you're in need of an implementation for research or other purposes, please contact me.

 Models and implementations
 1) Vanilla rnn in numpy
 2) Vanilla rnn in torch, manually constructed (not builtin torch.nn.RNN module)